-- document\tags specifies alternative command tags as a commaseparated list of items: either "command%tag" for a specific command, or "%tag" as default for all other commands.
-This is occasionally useful to control the global visibility of commands via session options (e.g. in ROOT). - threads determines the number of worker threads for parallel checking of theories and proofs.
+- document_tags specifies alternative command tags as a commaseparated list of items: either "command, tag" for a specific command, or "htag" as default for all other commands.
+This is occasionally useful to control the global visibility of commands via session options (e.g. in ROOT). - document_comment_latex enables regular LATEX comment.sty, instead of the historic version for plain T_FX (default).
+The latter is much faster, but in conflict with LaTeX classes like Dagstuhl LIPIcs1.

+1https://github.com/dagstuhl-publishing/styles

+- document bibliography explicitly enables the use of bibtex; the default is to check the presence of root.bib, but it could have a different name. - document_heading_prefix specifies a prefix for the LATEX macro names generated from Isar commands like chapter, section etc. The default is isamarkup, e.g. section becomes \isamarkupsection. - threads determines the number of worker threads for parallel checking of theories and proofs.
 The default 0 means that a sensible maximum value is determined by the underlying hardware.
-For machines with many cores or with hyperthreading, this is often requires manual adjustment (on the command-line or within personal settings or preferences, not within a session ROOT).

-- condition specifies a comma-separated list of process environment variables (or Isabelle settings) that are required for the subsequent theories to be processed.
-Conditions are considered "true" if the corresponding environment value is defined and non-empty. - timeout and timeout\scale specify a real wall-clock timeout for the session as a whole: the two values are multiplied and taken as the number of seconds.
-Typically, timeout is given for individual sessions, and timeout\scale as global adjustment to overall hardware performance.
+For machines with many cores or with hyperthreading, this is often requires manual adjustment (on the command-line or within personal settings or preferences, not within a session ROOT). - condition specifies a comma-separated list of process environment variables (or Isabelle settings) that are required for the subsequent theories to be processed.
+Conditions are considered "true" if the corresponding environment value is defined and non-empty. - timeout and timeout_scale specify a real wall-clock timeout for the session as a whole: the two values are multiplied and taken as the number of seconds.
+Typically, timeout is given for individual sessions, and timeout scale as global adjustment to overall hardware performance.
 The timer is controlled outside the ML process by the JVM that runs Isabelle/Scala.
-Thus it is relatively reliable in canceling processes that get out of control, even if there is a deadlock without CPU time usage.

-- profiling specifies a mode for global ML profiling.
-Possible values are the empty string (disabled), time for profile\time and allocations for profile\allocations.
-Results appear near the bottom of the session log file. - system\heaps determines the directories for session heap images: \$ISABELLE\HEAPS is the user directory and \$ISABELLE\HEAPS\SYSTEM the system directory (usually within the Isabelle application).
-For system\heaps=false, heaps are stored in the user directory and may be loaded from both directories.
-For system\heaps=true, store and load happens only in the system directory.
+Thus it is relatively reliable in canceling processes that get out of control, even if there is a deadlock without CPU time usage. - profiling specifies a mode for global ML profiling.
+Possible values are the empty string (disabled), time for profile time and allocations for profile allocations.
+Results appear near the bottom of the session log file. - system_log specifies an optional log file for low-level messages produced by Output.system message in Isabelle/ML; the standard value "-" refers to console progress of the build job. - system heaps determines the directories for session heap images: \$ISABELLE_HEAPS is the user directory and \$ISABELLE_HEAPS_SYSTEM the system directory (usually within the Isabelle application).
+For system heaps=false, heaps are stored in the user directory and may be loaded from both directories.
+For system heaps=true, store and load happens only in the system directory.

 The isabelle options tool prints Isabelle system options.
-Its commandline usage is:
+Its command-line usage is:

-Usage: isabelle options [OPTIONS] [MORE\OPTIONS ...]
-Options are: -b include \$ISABELLE\BUILD\OPTIONS -g OPTION get value of OPTION -l list options -x FILE export to FILE in YXML format Report Isabelle system options, augmented by MORE\OPTIONS given as arguments NAME=VAL or NAME.
+-l list options

+-x FILE export to FILE in YXML format

+Report Isabelle system options, augmented by ${\tt MORE_OPTIONS}$ given as arguments NAME=VAL or NAME.